GopeedLab/docs/docs/index.md

 - **Decentralized extension**

-  You can write extensions through `JavaScript` scripts to enhance Gopeed's download capabilities, such as downloading videos from a website, or downloading music from a website, etc.
+  You can write extensions through `JavaScript` to enhance Gopeed's download capabilities, such as downloading videos from a website, or downloading music from a website, etc.

 ## Why not...?